willju-wangqian/CMPSpaper/review_responds/review-responds-ju-hofmann2.md

 This global assignment is now removed and is replaced by an equivalent for loop.

+> It might be good to add a CITATION file and a README.md file to the package.

+The `README.md` file and `CITATION` file are now added to the package.

 > Some codes are commented, such as line 50 and line 53 in cmps.R.
 I suggest removing them as they are not executed, and they might confuse the user who wants to view the code.